joshea628/NLP-Observations-Project/README.md

 </p>

-Top 10 Shapes reported for sightings:
+Top 10 Shapes reported for sightings for the first 100 points of data:
 The majority of shape sightings
 <p>